 Mr. Hetzler currently operates the Hetzler Holding Company, which manages his real estate investments.
 He also serves on the Board of the Renewable Energy Development Company (R.E.D.), an International Energy Operation based in New York City.
 In 2003 Mr. Hetzler joined CONCILIUS, Europe’s largest political consulting company, with offices in Munich, Berlin, Brussels, Rome, Tel-Aviv, and other urban centers throughout Europe.
 His copy-righted slogan is: “We are well connected to connect you well!”
 He was appointed as a Trustee of the American Academy of Hospitality Sciences, which awards the prestigious Five Star Diamond Award to hotels, restaurants, chefs, airlines, cruise lines and products worldwide.

-Mr. Hetzler is a member of the American Council on Germany, a Board member of the Ellis Island Award Committee, a member of the German-American Council of 1000, member of the Munich Press Club and the Leo Baeck Institute, as well as co-founder of the German-American Cultural Council, USA.
+Mr. Hetzler is a Board member of the Ellis Island Award Committee, a member of the German-American Council of 1000, member of the Munich Press Club and the Leo Baeck Institute, as well as co-founder of the German-American Cultural Council, USA.
 He has served as President of the United German-American Committee USA, and donates his time as a member and Vice President of the Executive Board of the Plattduetsche Home Society of Franklin Square, NY, a large pioneering retirement and life-care community.
-Also Honorary Member of the Garment Center Knesset Israel Synagogue.
 Mr. Hetzler has been honored and recognized by a spectrum of organizations and leaders.
 He has received honors for improving U.S.-German relations and German-Jewish relations, and has also been awarded the prestigious Cross of the Order of Merit, First Class, from the Federal Republic of Germany in 2001.
-Other notable honors include: the coveted Ellis Island Congressional Medal of Honor (1998), Golden Medal of the Bundesrat of the Federal Republic of Germany (1994), Honorary Member of the Garment Synagogue in NYC, Honorary Member of the New York City Detectives Association and the New York City Fire Department, Honorary Member of the Plattduetsche Volksfest Vereen von New York, the Plattduetsche Volksfest Vereen of NY & NJ, United Bavarians of Greater NY & NJ, and the “Bronxer Bayern” and the Bavarian Club Schlierachtaler Stamm.
+Other notable honors include: the coveted Ellis Island Congressional Medal of Honor (1998), Golden Medal of the Bundesrat of the Federal Republic of Germany (1994), Honorary Member of the Garment Center Knesset Israel Synagogue in NYC, Honorary Member of the New York City Detectives Association and the New York City Fire Department, Honorary Member of the Plattduetsche Volksfest Vereen von New York, the Plattduetsche Volksfest Vereen of NY & NJ, United Bavarians of Greater NY & NJ, and the “Bronxer Bayern” and the Bavarian Club Schlierachtaler Stamm.
 In May 2004, Mr. Hetzler was the Commencement Speaker at the Schiller International University’s Heidelberg campus.

 A book about Mr. Hetzler Thank You America, was published in Munich in December 2007.

-Bill Hetzler and his wife Jackie reside in Atlantic Beach Estates, east of New York City.
+Bill Hetzler and his wife Jackie reside since the 1970’s in Atlantic Beach Estates, east of New York City.
 Son Jesse, operates a retail business in Brooklyn.
 He and his wife Jodie have two children, Jake born 2004 and Ava in 2005.
-Daughter Olivia, a former Assistant District Attorney, is now Managing Partner of World Strategies, an international consulting firm; and son Andrew, graduated from Schiller International University in Heidelberg, Germany, and graduated in 2007 from Brooklyn Law School.
+Daughter Olivia, a former Assistant District Attorney and her husband Rob’s daughter Gemma was born in 2016.
+Bill’s son Andrew, graduated from Schiller International University in Heidelberg, Germany, and in 2007 graduated from Brooklyn Law School.
 He and his wife Rosie have a daughter Ellora, born in 2014.
 In 2014, Andrew opened and operates a very succssful Bavarian Restaurant in Long Beach, New York, called “Das Biergarten.”